redhat-cip/edeploy/doc/source/eDeployUserGuide.rst

-RSERV_PORT           Port to contact the RSYNC server for Full Directory file transfer ONSUCCESS            Action to take upon successful installation (kexec\|reboot\|halt\|console) ONFAILURE            Action to take upon failed installation (console\|halt) UPLOAD_LOG           Boolean.
+RSERV_PORT           Port to contact the RSYNC server for Full Directory file transfer ONSUCCESS            Action to take upon successful installation (kexec\|reboot\|halt\|console) ONFAILURE            Action to take upon failed installation (console\|halt) KEXEC_KERNEL         The version of the expect kernel to be booted with kexec UPLOAD_LOG           Boolean.
 Upload log file on eDeploy server VERBOSE              Boolean.
 Enable the verbose mode DEBUG                Boolean.
 Enable debug mode (start a ssh_server for further access)